Fact-checked by the CapitalLendingNews editorial team

 What Should Borrowers Actually Do Right Now?

-The practical answer for yield curve borrowers explained as strategy: short-term rate relief is coming, but long-term rates are sticky.
-Borrowers should act based on which part of the curve their loan tracks.
+Short-term rate relief is coming, but long-term rates are sticky.
+Borrowers should act based on which part of the curve their loan tracks, not on general news about Fed policy.

 For prospective homebuyers, the case for locking now versus waiting depends on your individual timeline.
 The 10-year Treasury would need to fall to approximately 3.5% to push 30-year mortgage rates back below 6%.
-Most forecasters, including those at Fannie Mae and the Mortgage Bankers Association, do not project that level until 2026 at the earliest, per Fannie Mae’s Housing Forecast.
+Most forecasters, including those at Fannie Mae and the Mortgage Bankers Association, do not project that level until well into the current rate cycle, per Fannie Mae’s Housing Forecast.

 For those building a financial buffer while waiting on rate movement, this guide on building an emergency fund provides a practical starting point regardless of market conditions.

-Key Takeaway: The 10-year Treasury must fall to roughly 3.5% before 30-year mortgage rates return below 6%, a level Fannie Mae’s forecast does not project until 2026.
+Key Takeaway: The 10-year Treasury must fall to roughly 3.5% before 30-year mortgage rates return below 6%, a level Fannie Mae’s forecast does not project until well into the current cycle.
 Borrowers with variable-rate debt should prioritize payoff now; fixed-rate seekers should monitor the long end of the curve, not just Fed announcements.

 Frequently Asked Questions